CivicActions/ssp-toolkit/docs/ssp.md

 #### CivicActions Responsibility

-Access authorizations are modified as needed for the new employee duties based on transfer or reassignment.
+Access authorizations are modified as needed to coincide with changes in duties or operational need upon personnel transfer or reassignment.